LOS ANGELES, April 8, (Variety.com) - "A Quiet Place" was looking to make noise at the weekend box office, and it delivered.

-"There was a lot of momentum going into the weekend that never stopped," Davies said.
-"John Krasinski has emerged as an incredible filmmaker with a story that's simple, but has clearly resonated with audiences."
 At No. 2, Steven Spielberg's "Ready Player One" made $25 million in 4,234 locations in its second weekend, bringing its total domestic grosses up to $97 million.
-The Warner Bros.' film has been a strong contender overseas, where it has made $294.4 million.
+The Warner Bros.' film has been a strong contender overseas, where it has made $169 million.

 Another weekend release, "Blockers," secured third place at the box office.
 Universal's raunchy R-rated comedy -- directed by Kay Cannon and starring John Cena, Leslie Mann, and Ike Barinholtz -- released in line with projections for an impressive $21.4 million debut in 3,379 theaters.
 "Blockers" has been another buzzy title from SXSW, earning an 83 percent on Rotten Tomatoes along with a B CinemaScore.

 Rounding out the top five is Lionsgate and Roadside Attractions' "I Can Only Imagine," with $8.4 million in 2,894 theaters.
-The faith-based film has been a force at the box office, making $69 million in four weeks.
+The faith-based film has been an impressive force at the box office, making $69 million in four weeks.